-Many a fishing trip has been rescued by having a telescopic rod as a back up.
+Many a fishing trip has been rescued by having telescopic fishing rods as a back up.

-When your favourite graphite rod breaks unexpectedly on the water or in the middle of the wilderness, a portable back-up saves the day.
+When your favourite carbon fiber fishing rod breaks unexpectedly on the water or in the middle of the wilderness, a portable back-up saves the day.

-And many a non-fishing trip has been livened up with the prospect of a quick session on the water – that’s just the kind of freedom the best telescopic fishing rod gives you.
+And many a non-fishing trip has been livened up with the prospect of a quick session on the water – that’s just the kind of freedom telescopic fishing rods give you.

-Plus the one little known advantage of these rods is not having to derig.
-Unlike with a standard rod, you can keep a telescopic rod rigged with your lure or hook ready to case – a great time saver and another reason to have the best telescopic rod for you in your arsenal.
-Coupled with a great ultralight spinning reel, these rods can be beaten for versatility.
+Plus the one little known advantage of a telescopic rod is not having to derig.
+Unlike with a standard rod, you can keep a telescopic fishing rod rigged with your lure or hook ready to case – a great time saver and another reason to have the best telescopic fishing rod for you in your arsenal.
+Coupled with a great ultralight spinning reel, a telescopic fishing rod cannot be beaten for versatility.

-So to help you choose a trusty telescopic rod from the many competing products, we put together this buyers’ guide to the best telescopic fishing rods of 2020.
+So to help you choose a trusty telescopic fishing rod from the many competing products, we put together this buyers’ guide to the best telescopic fishing rods of 2021.

 For those who like us to cut straight to the chase, our winner here on quality was the Shimano STC.
 It casts better than some standard rods!
 Coupled with graphite blank, top quality guides and a decent carry case, this gave it the edge over other models, although it is a fair bit more costly.

-However, it is very much horses for courses with these rods.
-While the Shimano suits someone that’s using the rod frequently almost instead of a conventional two or four piece rod, there are better options for occasional and emergency use.
+However, it is very much horses for courses with these telescopic fishing rods.
+While the Shimano suits someone that’s using the fishing rod frequently almost instead of a conventional two or four piece fishing rod, there are better options for occasional and emergency use.

 And for versatility, our winner was the KastKing Blackhawk II, which comes in 14 different combinations of lengths and actions.
 That covers all types of fishing from trout, pan fish and crappies, right through to bass, walleye and stripers and into larger saltwater fish.

-We chose five quite different models for this review to make sure we have the best of what the category offers covered:
+We chose five quite different collapsible telescopic fishing rods for this review to make sure we have the best of what the category offers covered: